phalcon-orphanage/docs/en/x_tutorial-invo.md

 {% endraw %}
 ```

 We are using [Volt](volt) as our template engine instead of PHP.
-This is a built-in template engine inspired by [Jinja][jinja] providing a simple and user friendly syntax to create templates.
+This is a built-in template engine inspired by [Jinja][jinja] providing a simple and user-friendly syntax to create templates.
 If you have worked with [Jinja][jinja] or [Twig][twig] in the past, you will see many similarities.

 The `SessionController::startAction` function (`app/controllers/SessionController.php`) validates the data submitted from the form, and also checks for a valid user in the database: